atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 Predictand catalog
 ------------------

 The predictand catalog provides some metadata on the predictand time series.
-It is only required to create the predictand database and is not used anymore afterward.
+It is only required to create the predictand database and is not used afterwards.
 It consists of an xml file such as:

 .. code-block:: xml